lwerdna/workbench/find-vertex-path-converge/README.md

 Calculate where all paths from a CFG node converge.
+At these points, reaching conditions can be simplified.

 (these results have been integrated into [curiousbits](https://github.com/lwerdna/curiousbits) library)